 The claim and any election to defer (which are both irrevocable) must be made within 1 year of the 31 January following the end of the tax year in which the shareholder is diluted so if, for example, diluted below 5% in August 2019 (2019/20 tax year) the individual will have until 31 January 2022 to make the claim and elect to defer.

 So where are we now?

-It is however important to start considering now whether or not, if no further clarification or changes are forthcoming, you will be impacted and, if so, what steps can potentially be taken to restore the ability to qualify for Entrepreneurs’ Relief going forward (bearing in mind that if affected the shares will have to be held for 2 years post any changes before they can qualify again for Entrepreneurs’ Relief).
+It is however still important to check whether or not you are impacted and, if so, what steps can potentially be taken to restore the ability to qualify for Entrepreneurs’ Relief going forward (bearing in mind that, if affected, the shares will have to be held for 2 years post any changes before they can qualify again for Entrepreneurs’ Relief).
 This will require a mixture of corporate and tax advice.

-Weightmans has a dedicated team of corporate and tax specialists who can assist you with this process and help to identify and implement any required corrective actions to preserve relevant shareholders entitlement to Entrepreneurs’ Relief.
+Weightmans has a dedicated team of corporate and tax specialists who can assist you with this process and help to identify whether or not there is an issue and, if so, implement any required corrective actions to re-establish or preserve relevant shareholders entitlement to Entrepreneurs’ Relief.
 If you have any queries or would like to discuss please contact Haydn Rogan on 0161 2140517 or email email@example.com.